National Register of Historic Places architectural style categories: Bungalow/Craftsman

 Bungalow/Craftsman is a term commonly appearing in NRHP listings, which reflects American Craftsman and Bungalow styles.

 American Craftsman is often a term used for the Arts and Crafts movement works and philosophy expressed in the United States.
 It can include domestic architecture, interior design, landscape design, applied arts, decorative arts, and the fine arts.
 Many Craftsman and other style influenced California bungalow houses were popular and built nationwide into the 1930s.

 Very large and well detailed custom residences are described as ultimate bungalows, such as the works by Greene and Greene in California.
 Examples include: the Gamble House in Pasadena, and the Thorsen House in Berkeley.
 Smaller American Craftsman homes include: Batchelder House and Holmes-Shannon House.
 Bungalow examples include the Birthplace of Richard Nixon and the Lanterman House.
 Bungalow courts include: Palmetto Court and Gartz Court.

 Early Commercial

 There are hundreds of National Register-listed buildings of the Early Commercial architecture type.

-The style may be a subtype/predecessor of the full Chicago School style architecture.